breigo/playground-58w4djk5/markdowns/linq-sort.md

 var sortedPeople = people.OrderBy(p => p.Age);
 ```

-We can also sort the objects by multiple keys, e.g. first by `Name` and then by `Age`.
+We can also sort the objects by multiple keys, e.g. first by `Age` and then by `Name`.
 After calling `OrderBy` we get new LINQ methods to chain:

 * `ThenBy(keySelector)` and